 - Macroeconomic drivers of risk

-- Distinctive features of regulated financial intermediaries and how the regulatory environment has evolved in response to the 2007–2009 crisis
+- Distinctive features of regulated financial intermediaries and how the regulatory environment has evolved since the 2007–09 crisis

 - The connection between corporate finance and managerial decision making and risk management

-- Study of systemic risk and the unique challenges of being a financial intermediary in today’s interconnected world
+- The study of systemic risk and the unique challenges of being a financial intermediary in today’s interconnected world

 The analytical framework for measuring, managing, and monitoring risk: